aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert ODT to EXCEL via Python or Online App" h2="ODT to EXCEL conversion in your Python applications without installing Microsoft Word<sup>&reg;</sup> or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the process of converting ODT files to EXCEL.
+This API is mainly composed of two steps.
+The first step is to use the "Aspose.Words for Python via .NET" API to convert the ODT file into HTML.
+This API provides a wide range of features that can help developers to easily convert the ODT file into HTML.
+It also provides a wide range of options to customize the output HTML file.
+The second step is to use the "Aspose.Cells for Python via .NET" API to save the created HTML into the desired Microsoft Excel format.
+This API provides a wide range of features that can help developers to easily save the HTML file into the desired Excel format.
+It also provides a wide range of options to customize the output Excel file.

-For a Python developer, who is trying to add a ODT to EXCEL conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Overall, "Aspose.Total for Python via .NET" API is a great tool for Python developers who are looking to add a ODT to EXCEL conversion feature within their application.
+It provides a comprehensive package of various APIs that can help developers to easily and quickly convert ODT files to EXCEL.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert ODT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.

 {{% /blocks/products/pf/feature-page-summary %}}